michalis0/ML_dataiku/Day 2/README.md

     - Now click on the best model and click on "DEPLOY".
 Your flow should now look like [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/HELP/new_flow_deployed_day_2.png)

 - **f.** Test the model with new data !
     - When machine learning models are trained, you can input new "unseen" data to see how the model would predict a certain value.
-To do so, you can download the test dataset that we have prepared for you under this [link](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/Datasets/Classification/1_advertising_testing_set.csv).
-Now, as we have done before, please import the dataset as "testing_set".
+To do so, you can download the test dataset that we have prepared for you under this [link](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/Datasets/Classification/1_advertising_testing_set.csv) (remember to download as "raw" file, clicking on the top right icon).
+Now, as done before, import the dataset naming it "testing_set".

 <img width="249" alt="image" src="https://github.com/michalis0/ML_dataiku/assets/28807066/45128c91-c454-4189-b262-19baa8b1ee8c">